SESYNC-ci/sesync-ci.github.io/quickstart/_posts/2020-01-08-Using-the-SESYNC-Cluster.md

 SESYNC provides a high-performance computing cluster for memory-intensive and time-intensive computing tasks. ([FAQ: What is the SESYNC cluster?]({{ '/faq/What-is-the-SESYNC-cluster.html' | relative_url }})) You can connect to the cluster through our [ssh gateway][gateway] service running at ssh.sesync.org or by submitting jobs through RStudio.
 The workflow for using a cluster is a little bit different from a typical run in R or Python.
 In addition to your processing code, you must give the cluster a list of execution instructions and a description of the resources your analysis will require.
 Any output or error messages from your script will be written out to a file called `slurm-[jobID].out`.

-The first part of this quickstart guide explains in general how to connect to the server and submit jobs, via the ssh gateway or the RStudio server.
-The second part of the guide gives specific examples showing how to submit jobs in R, Python, and MATLAB.
+This quickstart guide explains how to connect to the ssh gateway server and submit jobs, and gives specific examples showing how to submit jobs in R from the RStudio server and Python from the ssh gateway.

 The general process to submit your code (aka, job) to the cluster is as follows: